maths/moodle-qtype_stack/doc/en/Developer/Future_plans.md

  2. at->get_at_mark() really ought to be at->matches(), since that is how it is used.
  3. Use `defstruct` in Maxima for the return objects.
 (Note to self: `@` is the element access operator).
 * Make the PRT Score element CAS text, so that a value calculated in the "Feedback variables" could be included here.
-* Refactor the STACK return object as a structure. ` ? defstruct`.
+* Refactor the STACK return object in maxima as a structure. ` ? defstruct`.
 Note that `@` is the element access operator.

 ## Features that might be attempted in the future - possible self contained projects ##